Ukrainian President Zelenskiy visits front-line troops - statement | Law-Order

 Ukrainian President Volodymyr Zelenskiy visited front-line troops in the southeastern region of Zaporizhzhia, his office said on Sunday, a week after a similar trip to the northeastern Kharkiv region.

 "I want to thank you for your great work, for your service, for protecting all of us, our state," the statement quoted Zelenskiy as saying, adding that he held a minute of silence for fallen troops.
-(Writing by Conor Humphries.
-Editing by Jane Merriman)
+Oleksandr Starukh, governor of the Zaporizhzhia region told Zelenskiy that some 60% of the region's territory is under Russian occupation, with more than 2,700 infrastructure objects either damaged or destroyed.

+Zelenskiy's office later said the president also visited a medical facility in the region and spoke with people forced to leave their homes, including from Mariupol, which is now in Russian hands after being under siege for weeks.
+He promised action to ensure that all displaced people would be properly rehoused.

+"We will truly help you tackle this issue," the president's office quoted him as saying.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)